 A Flaw in the HIMSS’s Outpatient EMR Adoption Model

 The Healthcare Information and Management Systems Society, with its EHR adoption initiative, uses algorithms to score hospitals according to certain guidelines in IT adoption, and EMRs are the baseline solution suggested.

-The problem with the model is that it’s clear in scope regarding the importance of digitization, and unclear about what should happen with information once it’s digitized.
+The problem with the model is that the importance of digitization is obvious, but what should happen with information once it’s digitized is unclear.

-This is a key component of where document storage systems pick up where EMR drops the ball.
+This is a key component of where document management systems pick up where EMR drops the ball.

-Paper-based healthcare environments have been proven to detract from positive patient experiences, resulting in lower quality of care and greater risk of data breach.
+Paper-based healthcare environments have been proven to detract from positive patient experiences, resulting in a lower quality of care and a greater risk of a data breach.

-A lack of clarity on digitization strictures frequently results in digital information chaos—which is just as virulent to information efficiency as the paper-based healthcare models EMRs were designed to overcome—especially when clear parameters aren’t set in stone for what collaboration, sharing, and security features should entail in selected clinic solutions.
+A lack of clarity on the most effective technological structures frequently results in digital information chaos—which is just as damaging to information efficiency as the paper-based healthcare models EMRs were designed to overcome—especially when clear parameters aren’t set in stone for what collaboration, sharing, and security features should entail in selected clinic solutions.

 To have an effective IT adoption, EMRs should have effective disaster recovery and mitigation efforts in place.
 Unfortunately, EMRs aren’t known for having this.
 On the other hand, document management systems commonly handle disaster recovery effortlessly and in the most cost-effective way possible.

 Learn more about the top healthcare document management system and how it can improve your daily processes by scheduling a demo today.